The Virtue of Fasting During Muharram

 Abu al-Hasan Malik al-Akhdar

-IN HIS EXPLANATION OF Kashf al-Shubuhāt, Shaykh Salih Āli al-Shaykh – may Allah preserve him – relates what transpired between Shaykh al-Islam Muhammad b. ʿAbd al-Wahhāb – may Allah have Mercy upon him – and some of his students.
-When the Shaykh finished teaching them Kitāb al-Tawhīd, he wanted to teach the book a second time.
-The students said, “O Shaykh, we prefer to study another text, in fiqh or hadīth.”
+In his explanation of Kashf al-Shubuhāt, Shaykh Salih Āli al-Shaykh – may Allah preserve him – relates what transpired between Shaykh al-Islam Muhammad b. ʿAbd al-Wahhāb – may Allah have mercy upon him – and some of his students.
+When the Shaykh finished teaching them Kitāb al-Tawhīd, he wanted to teach the book again.
+The students said, “O Shaykh, we prefer to study another text, perhaps in fiqh or hadīth.”

 “Why is that?” he asked.